AlgoMaster Logo

 Understanding the Problem

-The key observation is this: two strings are permutations of each other if and only if they have the exact same character frequencies. "ab" and "ba" are permutations because both contain one 'a' and one 'b'.
-So instead of generating permutations, we just need to find a contiguous substring of s2 with length equal to s1 that has the same character frequency distribution as s1.
+The deciding fact is that two strings are permutations of each other if and only if they have the exact same character frequencies. "ab" and "ba" are permutations because both contain one 'a' and one 'b'.
+So instead of generating permutations, we need to find a contiguous substring of s2 with length equal to s1 that has the same character frequency distribution as s1.

 That turns this into a sliding window problem.
-Slide a window of size len(s1) across s2, and at each position, check whether the window's character frequencies match s1's frequencies.
+We slide a window of size len(s1) across s2, and at each position check whether the window's character frequencies match s1's frequencies.

 Key Constraints:

 • s1 and s2 consist of lowercase English letters → Only 26 possible characters.
-This means frequency arrays of size 26 are effectively O(1) space, and comparing two frequency arrays is O(26) = O(1).
+A frequency array of size 26 is O(1) space, and comparing two such arrays is O(26) = O(1).

 Approach 1: Brute Force (Generate All Permutations)